-This paper talks about the design and gives an overview of the implementation details of Quality of Service (QoS) in IPv6.
-Though IPv6 main header has a 20-bit flow label field for QoS implementation purposes, it has not yet been exploited.
-This paper doesn't talk of using those 20 bits but explores the possibility of using the hop-by-hop extension header to implement QoS.
-This design is based on the Integrated Services model and can act as an effective temporary solution till the specifications to use the 20-bit flow control field in the IPv6 main header is developed.
+This paper suggests a possible design as well as gives an overview of the implementation details of Quality of Service (QoS) in IPv6.
+Though the IPv6 Base Header has a 20-bit flow label field for QoS implementation purposes, it has not yet been exploited.
+This work explores the possibility of using the hop-by-hop extension header for implementing QoS at the IPv6-layer.
+This design (mechanism included) is based on the Integrated Services model and can also act as an effective transitional solution till the specification to use the 20-bit flow label field in the IPv6 base header is developed acceptably.